Reopening after lockdown

 Are children allowed in the church?

 We warmly welcome all children and young people, they are part of the worshipping body of Christ.
-However, please also be aware that there won't be any children's activities until later in the year.
+However, please also be aware that children's activities are no longer weekly.
+Please see the church calendar for the dates of the next Sunday Club.

 I’m unable to leave my home because of Covid-19 symptoms, I am isolating and/or I am shielding, what other options are there for me to pray or join in with church?